Supporting Canada’s Elderly During the COVID-19 Pandemic

-In addition to being more vulnerable to the disease, seniors can suffer from other underlying conditions that weaken or threaten their health.
+In addition to being more vulnerable to the disease, seniors can suffer from underlying conditions that weaken or threaten their health.
 Even seeking out treatment can create real risks because it can remove them from their protective isolation.

 In addition, many older patients manage numerous conditions, which are treated with multiple drugs and treatments.
 This can decrease the effectiveness and increase adverse drug reactions.
 It may also contribute to patients not properly taking their various medications.

-The project team has developed AlthaRx a digital hub that controls a biometrically controlled and tamper-resistant e-dispenser.
+The project team has developed AlthaRx, a digital hub that controls a biometrically controlled and tamper-resistant e-dispenser.
 AlthaRx limits who can access the medication in the e-dispenser and when they can access it.
 It delivers alerts to the patient and authorized third parties if the medication is not accessed as prescribed.
 This is a technological equivalent of a health professional delivering and administering medication.

 This new tool allows the elderly to access their medications wherever they are living, with remote support from caregivers and medical professionals who can monitor their medication intake in real time.
 The system also allows healthcare practitioners to determine if there is a pattern of not taking their prescriptions.